Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-The result is a focused reflection matrix {$\mathbf{R}_{\bm{\rho\rho}}(z) = [R(\bm{\rho}_{\textrm{out}},\bm{\rho}_{\textrm{in}},z)]$ at each depth $z$} that contains the inter-element impulse responses between a set of virtual sources at {$\mathbf{r}_{\textrm{in}}=(\bm{\rho}_{\textrm{in}},z)$} and virtual receivers at {$\mathbf{r}_{\textrm{out}}=(\bm{\rho}_{\textrm{out}},z)$} mapping the inner structure of the volcano (Fig.~\ref{figA_network_BF_c0}B).
-Its diagonal elements are associated with coincident \textit{input} and \textit{output} focusing points {($\bm{\rho}_{\textrm{in}} = \bm{\rho}_{\textrm{out}}$, see section S3)}. {After compensation of wave attenuation with depth (section S4), a 3D confocal image of the volcano is obtained (Fig.~\ref{figOrig}A) with horizontal cross-sections shown for different depths in Fig.~\ref{figOrig}B : (\textit{i}) $z=1.6$ km \textit{i.e} where the most abundant seismicity occurs at La Soufrière; (\textit{ii}) $z=6.9$ km \textit{i.e} at the level of the magma reservoir whose depth range is expected between 5.6 and 8.5 km~\cite{Pichavant2018}; (\textit{iii}) $z=9.1$ km \textit{i.e} beyond the magma reservoir.}
+The result is a focused reflection matrix {$\mathbf{R}_{\bm{\rho\rho}}(z) = [R(\bm{\rho}_{\textrm{out}},\bm{\rho}_{\textrm{in}},z)]$ at each depth $z$ (Methods, Eq.~\ref{Rbdband})} that contains the inter-element impulse responses between a set of virtual sources at {$\mathbf{r}_{\textrm{in}}=(\bm{\rho}_{\textrm{in}},z)$} and virtual receivers at {$\mathbf{r}_{\textrm{out}}=(\bm{\rho}_{\textrm{out}},z)$} mapping the inner structure of the volcano (Fig.~\ref{figA_network_BF_c0}b).
+Note that those responses are time-gated around the expected ballistic time ($t\sim 2z/c_0$) and thus frequency-averaged over the whole bandwidth.
+The diagonal elements of $\mathbf{R}_{\bm{\rho\rho}}(z)$ are associated with coincident \textit{input} and \textit{output} focusing points {($\bm{\rho}_{\textrm{in}} = \bm{\rho}_{\textrm{out}}$, see Methods)}. {After compensation of wave attenuation with depth (Methods, Eq.~\ref{norma}), a 3D confocal image of the volcano is obtained (Fig.~\ref{figOrig}a) with horizontal cross-sections shown for different depths in Fig.~\ref{figOrig}b : (\textit{i})~$z=1.6$~km \textit{i.e} where the most abundant seismicity occurs at La Soufrière; (\textit{ii})~$z=6.9$~km \textit{i.e} at the level of the magma reservoir whose depth range is expected between 5.6 and 8.5 km~\cite{Pichavant2018}; (\textit{iii})~$z=9.1$~km \textit{i.e} beyond the magma reservoir.}

-Whether it be on the transverse or the vertical view (see Supplementary Movies 1, 2 and 3), some scattering structures seem to emerge at different locations {in Figs.~\ref{figOrig}A,B} but the overall structure appears to be fully blurred, suggesting a high level of aberrations.
-Such a raw confocal image is indeed very sensitive to aberrations and its interpretation should be extremely cautious.
+Whether it be on the transverse or the vertical view (see Supplementary Movies 1, 2 and 3), some scattering structures seem to emerge at different locations {in Figs.~\ref{figOrig}a,b} but the overall structure appears to be fully blurred, suggesting a high level of aberrations.
+Such a raw confocal image is indeed very sensitive to aberrations and its interpretation should be extremely cautious.\\